jak/conventional-commits-pr-title-validator/README.md

   - uses: jak/conventional-commits-pr-title-action@v1
 ```

-Set the action to be a required check in your repository and voila, you can
+Set the action to be a required check in your repository and voilà, you can
 ensure all merges will have a valid title.

 ### Advanced Usage